Festival season has begun

 Saga Dawa takes place every May/June in Tibet.
 Each year thousands of Tibetans descend on Mount Kailash to commemorate the three most important anniversaries in Buddhism - the birth, enlightenment and death.

-Theyyam is a religious festival that takes place in over 1000 temples across Northern Kerala, and can be visited on our Kerala & South India Explorer trip.
+Theyyam is a religious festival that takes place in over 1000 temples across Northern Kerala, and can be visited on our Spice Trails of Kerala & Southern India trip.
 Theyyam performances are based on the myths and stories of the many gods and celestial spirits in Kerala mythology, with wild drum beats, indigenous dancers and enchanting narratives.

 To all the festival goers this year, I wish you an amazing and enchanting time!